-These parameters are critical during the extraction and storage of pH Value and Free Acidity honey.
+These parameters are critical during the extraction and storage of honey.
 It is known to influence honey texture, stability and shelf life (Terrab et al., 2004).
 Honey pH is an important indicator of possible microbial growth (Conti, 2000; Silver et al., 2009) and low values could therefore inhibit the presence and growth of microorganisms.
 This influences texture, stability and shelf-life (Silver et al., 2009).

+Electrical Conductivity (EC)

-The electrical conductivity (EC) of honey indicates the concentration of mineral salts, ash, organic acids, proteins, some complex sugars and polyols their honey from beekeepers.
-In most cases, there is an informal contract between beekeepers and honey packagers where transactions are done based on good will and trust.
-Honey packagers do further refining, package and brand for the retail market.
-In some cases, honey packagers do the retailing themselves.
-The retailers are a diverse group, from beekeepers and honey (Belay, Solomon, Bultossa, Adgaba, & Melaku, 2013).
+The electrical conductivity (EC) of honey indicates the concentration of mineral salts, ash, organic acids, proteins, some complex sugars and polyols

+(Belay, Solomon, Bultossa, Adgaba, & Melaku, 2013).
 EC shows great variability according to the floral origin and it is important for the differentiation of honey of different floral origins (Terrab et al., 2002).

-Figure 9: Honey production value chain in Ghana A few of the beekeepers are sometimes involved in direct sales of honey as a refined and packaged brand.
-Beekeepers in the region stated they are unable to meet local demand for honey supplies per each harvesting season

-Honey packagers are private business men and women who purchase hence the need to expand production.